-- Remit of and follow-up to advisory commissions' deliberations and opinions - 31.
-On the question, whether or not agreements resulting from the arbitration procedure are/should be always subject to the approval of the taxpayer, Members were invited to send their views. - 32.
+• Remit of and follow-up to advisory commissions' deliberations and opinions

+- 31. On the question whether or not agreements resulting from the arbitration procedure are/should be always subject to the approval of the enterprise, Members were invited to send their views. - 32.
 The responses received (ANNEX 4) indicate that there should generally not be a difference between situations where the agreement was reached in the first or in the second phase of the AC.
-In principle, acceptance by the taxpayer is not formally required under the AC and the agreement reached may therefore be implemented without the taxpayer's agreement.
+In principle, acceptance by the enterprise is not formally required under the AC and the agreement reached may therefore be implemented without the enterprise's agreement.
 However, the relation between the AC and domestic remedies needs to be considered.
-Article 7(1) AC blocks the expiration of the 2-year period when domestic remedies have been initiated by the taxpayer, Article 7 (2) allows the Contracting State to initiate or continue judicial proceedings and Article 7 (3) AC provides for cases where the domestic law does not allow the competent authority to derogate from the decision of their juridical bodies that an advisory commission shall not be set up before the time provided for appeal did expire or the right for an appeal was withdrawn.
-A problematic situation may therefore arise in cases where the taxpayer initiates a domestic remedy against the tax assessment which implements an agreement reached under the AC - 33.
-As already stated in paragraph 45 of the Commentary on Article 25 of the OECD MTC and paragraph 38 of the MEMAP, the concern of a particular competent authority to avoid any divergence or contradictions between the decision of the court and the MAP and the risks of abuse that these could entail should be taken into account.
-As a result the OECD recommends that the implementation of an agreement should be made subject to - the acceptance of the agreement by the taxpayer and - the taxpayer's withdrawal of domestic remedies and court proceedings concerning those points settled in MAP under the AC.
+Article 7(1) AC blocks the expiration of the 2-year period when domestic remedies have been initiated by the enterprise, Article 7 (2) AC allows the Contracting State to initiate or continue judicial proceedings and Article 7 (3) AC provides for cases where the domestic law does not allow the competent authority to derogate from the decision of their juridical bodies that an advisory commission shall not be set up before the time provided for appeal did expire or the right for an appeal was withdrawn.
+A problematic situation may therefore arise in cases where the enterprise initiates a domestic remedy against the tax assessment which implements an agreement reached under the AC.